Eastern-Research-Group/cloudfoundry_auditing_scripts/README.md

 -  **log_drain_url** - The full URL/hyperlink (with protocol and port) to external drain service.
 This should match the URL/hyperlink used when your log drain service was configured.

 -  **report_file** - Local path and filename output should be saved to.
+-  **log_drain_url** - The full URL/hyperlink (with protocol and port) to external drain service.
+This should match the URL/hyperlink used when your log drain service was configured.
+-  **organization** - (optional) The organization name to filter results by.
+-  **spaces** - (optional) A comma delimited string of space names to filter the results by.

 ---